Media contacts

 - Gardens Amphitheater – This is a 250-seat outdoor amphitheater for garden instruction and demonstrations.

-- Rose Garden Trellis – This is a beautiful shaded bench area.
-It is a popular spot for weddings.
+- Rose Garden – This is a beautiful shaded area perfect for reflection and photos.
+There is something blooming year-round.

 - Palm Oasis – This area represents a dozen different palm species that grow well in arid climates.